 A nonprofit may apply once per year as a lead applicant.
 If awarded a grant, the lead applicant may not apply again.

-Who is a “lead artist” for awards in theater, musical theater, and spoken word?
+Who is a “lead artist” for awards in dance?

 Can an artist apply more than once?

 An artist may serve as the lead artist on one application and as a collaborator on other applications in the same calendar year.
 If the commissioned project is awarded a grant, the lead artist may not apply again.

 Can an artist be commissioned more than once?

 If a lead applicant receives a grant to commission an artist, the artist cannot receive a second commission in future years.

 Does the artist have to be from the San Francisco Bay Area?

 The artist may be from anywhere in the world.

 What if the artist is based in the San Francisco Bay Area, but the lead applicant is not?